CheckOut

 Unfinished cabinets or furniture require some minor attention to prepare for finishing.
 For instance, you may need to use some extra-fine sandpaper to remove any hanging strands of wood from the comers.
 You should also wipe the wood down with a damp cloth to remove any wood dust still on the surface.
 There will also be unfilled nail holes that will require filling with wood putty, although any such holes will be very small.
 In some cases, the wood may contain minor defects that can quickly and easily be corrected with sandpaper or wood filler.

 Kitchen and bath cabinets, like almost all other solid-wood products on the market, are constructed with plywood sides.
 If you want the sides to be exposed and stained, it would be advisable to select the option for "finished sides."
-This replaces the standard plywood with a stain-grade plywood.
+This replaces the standard Birch plywood with a stain-grade Maple or Oak plywood.
 Another option is to cover the plywood sides with a sheet of beadboard or other material that you can purchase from your local home improvement store (e.g. Home Depot, Lowes) and cut to fit.
-Since the face frame of cabinets are about 3/16 of an inch wider than the sides, the beadboard will make the sides look flush with the front.
+Since the face frame of cabinets are about 3/16 to 1/4 of an inch wider than the sides, the beadboard will make the sides look flush with the front.

 What kind of hinges do you use?